jfcherng-sublime/LSP-pylance/README.md

 This package is not published anywhere.

+1. Install [LSP](https://packagecontrol.io/packages/LSP) first for sure.
-- Download (or clone) source codes from GitHub.
+1. Manually download (or clone) source codes from GitHub to `Packages/LSP-pylance`.
-- Manually install it to `Packages/LSP-pylance`.
-- Restart Sublime Text.
+1. Restart Sublime Text.
+1. Open a `.py` file in a project.

 ## Configuration